The Big House

-Lucy's story is but one of hundreds of tales that will unfold inside and out at Rutherfurd Hall as it advances its interpretation plans and exhibits.
-Planners are now developing a museum and education facility that focuses on relating the history from 1902 to 1930.
+Lucy's story is but one of hundreds of tales that unfold inside and out at Rutherfurd Hall as it advances its interpretation plans and exhibits.
+Planners have developed a museum and education facility that focuses on relating the history from 1902 to 1930.
 This quintessential country estate has achieved NJ State Historic Landmark Designation, and National Designation is in final process.
 The three-story mansion is well-preserved, cared for by the Congregation of the Daughters of Divine Charity who lived there since it was given to them by the Rutherfurd family the 1950s.
 The Order sold the property in 2008 to the Allamuchy Township Board of Education, shifting the estate from private to public ownership.
 An infirmary, added by the nuns in 1959 added, has been adapted as a public elementary school, housing the younger grades.
 The mansion, behind and adjacent, serves as a museum and educational facility on Wednesday afternoons from 1-4pm.

 Professor White lectures as part of the original play, written for the rooms of Rutherfurd Hall, called "The Seas of Tranquliity", by Morgan Andrews.
 Photo by Chris Funkhouser.